An advanced guide to

 { "hooks": { "PostToolUse": [ { "matcher": "Edit|MultiEdit|Write", "hooks": [ { "type": "command", "command": "prettier --write \"$CLAUDE_PROJECT_DIR\"" } ] } ] } }

-The other common use case is blocking things you don't want Claude to do.
-A PreToolUse hook can inspect a tool call before it runs and decide whether to allow it.
-If your hook exits with code 2, the action is blocked and the error message is sent back to Claude as feedback - so Claude knows why it was blocked and can adjust.
+Another common use case is blocking things you don't want Claude to do.
+You can use the PreToolUse hook to automatically inspect a tool call before it runs and decide whether to allow it.
+If your hook exits with code 2, the action is blocked and an error message is sent back to Claude - so that it knows why this action was blocked and can adjust its plan.

-This is useful for hard rules you want enforced rather than suggested:
+This is useful for any hard rules that you want enforced, rather than mere suggestions for the AI:

 - Block commits directly to the main branch

-- Block edits to specific files - production configs, secrets, lock files
+- Block edits to specific files - e.g. production configs, secrets, lock files

-rm -rfor any command you consider too risky - Run your linter after every edit and feed errors back to Claude
+rm -rf - Run your linter after every edit and send errors directly to Claude

-You can configure hooks through the /hooks command inside Claude Code, or by editing .claude/settings.json directly.
-Since the settings file lives in your project, you can commit hooks to git and the whole team gets the same enforcement.
+To setup your own hooks, you can use the /hooks command inside Claude Code, or edit the .claude/settings.json file directly.
+Since the settings file lives in your project, you can commit these hooks to git and share them with your team.

 11. Build custom subagents